truecoach/styleguides/ux-dev/class-naming-conventions.md

 #### `.is-*`

-An `.is-*` state class communicates a change on the element itself, for example: `.nav__link.is-active` when a nav link is highlighted to show that it is the current page.
+An `.is-*` state class communicates a change on the element itself, for example: `.nav-link.is-active` when a nav link is highlighted to show that it is the current page.

 #### `.has-*`